 •Name (or “To Be Named” for an unfilled position)

 •Number of months per year and/or percentage of effort

 Please notify the assigned RSC of any special situations, including upcoming classification changes, merit increases, etc. See the NIH website for Salary Escalation Guidance and Salary Cap information.

 Note: Every year since 1990, Congress has legislatively mandated a provision limiting the direct salary that an individual may receive under an NIH grant.
 For the current fiscal year, please check the NIH Salary Cap Summary.
 To convert the salary cap to an hourly rate, divide the cap by 2088 (average hours/year applied by payroll).

 Note: For NIH Career Development Awards (K series), the PI's salary is capped by the individual supporting NIH IC.
 Budgeting best practice would be to contact the NIH IC that will be supporting the application if awarded, to obtain the current cap and their specific policies on budgeting effort, salaries and benefits for the K mechanism.

 Visit Controller's Office Effort Reporting for FAQs, policies, procedures and training.

 If project personnel will not receive salary from the award, cost sharing may be required.
-For further guidance, visit the Cost Sharing Job Aid and search “cost sharing” on the Controller’s Office FAQs.
+For further guidance, visit the Controller's Office Cost Sharing page.

 Fringe benefits are non-salary employee compensation (such as medical insurance) expressed as a percentage of salary.
 To calculate the fringe benefits, the salary requested for each individual on a proposal budget is multiplied by the applicable fringe benefit rate percentage.
 Visit Fringe Benefits for current rates.